 - experience a rapid heartbeat

 Some people may develop paranoid thought patterns, severe agitation, and psychosis.
 Their behaviour may be erratic, bizarre, or violent.
 In some cases, psychotic symptoms can linger for years after stopping the drug.
 Users sometimes attempt suicide while on the drug or during withdrawal.

 Some users have long-lasting memory problems and reduced motor skills.
-School and job performance may suffer from heavy users of methamphetamine.
+School and job performance may suffer from heavy use.

 Can Crystal Meth Harm a Developing Fetus?